knative/pkg/cloudevents/README.md

 ## Getting Started

 CloudEvents acts as the envelope in which to send a custom object.
-Create a CloudEvent type for the events you will be producing.
+Define a CloudEvent type for the events you will be producing.

 Example CloudEvent Type: `dev.knative.cloudevent.example`